 In most countries, prostitution is illegal.
 The problem with this approach is that it turns those selling sex into criminals, and doesn’t allow them to take protective measures against would-be attackers.
-The controversial Bill C-36, backed by Justice Minister Mackay, cracks down on the demand for the service.
+Bill C-36 one of the controversial laws in Canada, backed by Justice Minister Mackay, cracks down on the demand for the service.
 The bill criminalizes the purchase of sexual services, but not the sale.
 This was done in hopes of driving down the demand while still giving workers a chance to protect themselves.
 Seen as a way to make sex workers victims instead of criminals, this bill has seen backlash from both sides.
 Some see it as too lenient, allowing these workers free reigns over the streets, while some still see the idea of making it illegal as futile, and does nothing but criminalize an unpreventable occurrence.

-Passed with an overwhelming majority by the House, this controversial bill gives the Canadian Security Intelligence Service (CSIS) unprecedented power to try and combat terror plots.
+Passed with an overwhelming majority by the House, this controversial bill C-51 gives the Canadian Security Intelligence Service (CSIS) unprecedented power to try and combat terror plots.
 It does more than just give the government more power over information exchange, though.
-It can now broaden no-fly lists, and make publicly supporting terrorism and terrorists illegal.
+It can now broaden no-fly lists and make publicly supporting terrorism and terrorists illegal.
 Most that have criticized the act have pointed to information-sharing powers leading to potential abuse, and that this is too much power to give an organization over the daily lives of people.
-It could include canceling travel plans, or blocking bank transactions.
+It could include cancelling travel plans or blocking bank transactions.